Ph.D., in Artificial Intelligence, Johns Hopkins University.

 M.A. in Experimental Psychology, Johns Hopkins University.

-Rand Ford comes to us from the University of Maryland University College where he worked as Director and Professor for the Data Analytics Program.
+Rand Ford came to Harrisburg University of Science and Technology from University of Maryland University College where he worked as the Director and Professor for the Data Analytics Program.
 Prior to that, he served as Chair of the Computer Science Department at Hood College and as President of their faculty.

-Additionally, throughout his career, he has held C-level positions at 6 different companies.
-Dr. Ford earned his Ph.D. in Artificial Intelligence, along with a master’s and bachelor’s, from the Johns Hopkins University.
-He holds two patents and is active in both academic and applied research.
-Rand’s areas of expertise are in the analysis of unstructured data, natural language processing, and machine learning.
+Additionally throughout his career, he has held C-level positions at six different companies.
+Dr. Ford holds two patents and is active in both academic and applied research.
+His areas of expertise are in the analysis of unstructured data, natural language processing, and machine learning.

 Kevin Huggins, Ph.D., is Professor of Computer Science and Analytics at Harrisburg University of Science and Technology.
 He is also a retired military officer who spent the early part of his career in military intelligence, with extensive experience in Latin America.
 The remainder of his career was dedicated to academia, primarily as a faculty member in the Department of Electrical Engineering and Computer Science at the U.S. Military Academy.
 While there, Kevin served as the Director of Research in Network Science as well as the Director of the Information Technology Program.

 Additionally, Dr. Huggins was a visiting scientist at the École de Techniques Avancées in Paris, France, where he studied parallel algorithms for multiprocessor system-on-chip (MPSoC) architectures.
 His current research interest lies at the intersection of data analytics and information security, exploring novel ways to leverage the enormous amounts of data available to make computing systems more secure.